Privacy Policy

 • Response information: Using a Student Tool, Student Users can provide responses to questions, add content to materials shared by their Teacher, or otherwise enter or provide information to their Teacher (“Responses”).
 Such Responses may include text, drawings, answers to multiple choice questions, and other materials or uploads, including video, audio, and other content or formats as the Student Tool may allow.

-• Teacher Feedback and Grades.
+• Teacher Feedback and Corrections.
 You may review and mark student Responses correct or incorrect (“Corrections”).
 Corrections will be stored within the teacher portal for review/reference.

 • Information collected automatically: We also collect certain information automatically about a Student User’s device and browser while they use our Services.
 Where this information includes Student Personal Information, we protect it as such under this Policy.